What is the difference between counter depth and standard depth refrigerators? This article will help you decide which style is right for your needs.

 Here are a few things to consider when choosing between design styles.
 Let's dive in.

 The term “counter depth” can be deceptive when it comes to refrigerators since counters can vary from one home to another.
-Generally speaking, a kitchen’s counters will arrive at around the 25-inch mark when their depth is measured.
+Generally speaking, a kitchen’s counters will arrive at around the 25-inch mark when their depth is measured and cabinets are typically 24 to 24 1/2-inches deep.
 This means that today’s standard refrigerators, at approximately 30 inches in depth, will protrude by several inches from the edge of your countertops.

 If you’ve shopped for appliances lately, chances are you’ve encountered rows of standard-depth refrigerators.
 These models can range in depth from 30 to 34 inches in depth, compared to the 23 to 27 inches seen with counter-depth refrigerators.
 This extra depth means more space for your groceries and leftovers, making it popular with today’s homeowners.
 But this extra depth does take up additional room in your kitchen, which can be a problem if you’re in a smaller home.